-- 1. David P. Barash, editor, Approaches to Peace: A Reader in Peace Studies, second edition, (Oxford University Press, reprinted 2010). - 2.
+- David P. Barash, editor, Approaches to Peace: A Reader in Peace Studies, second edition, (Oxford University Press, reprinted 2010). - 2.
 Glen Stassen, et al., The War of the Lamb: The Ethics of Nonviolence and Peacemaking (Brazos Press, 2009) - 3.
 Susan Brooks Thistlethwaite, editor, Interfaith Just Peacemaking: Jewish, Christian, and Muslim Perspectives on the New Paradigm of Peace and War (Palgrave Macmillan, 2012).

-Class Schedule: each class session will follow a pattern that includes (1) general reflection on the assigned reading materials and identification of questions to investigate in plenary and/or small group discussion; (2) commentary from the professor that addresses the theme of the day; (3) plenary discussion on the study questions; and (4) small-group discussion (2-3 students per group) that integrates peacemaking, ministry, and public leadership.
+Class Schedule: each class session will follow a pattern that includes (1) general reflection on the assigned reading materials and identification of questions to investigate in plenary discussion; (2) commentary (from the professor and class members) that addresses the theme of the day; (3) plenary discussion of questions; and possibly (4) small-group reflection (2-3 students per group) on the practice of peacemaking in ministry, therapy, and/or public leadership.